fastai/course-v3/docs/start_azure.md

 ---
 # Welcome to Azure

-[Data Science Virtual Machine(DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) are a family of Azure Virtual Machine images, pre-installed, configured and tested with several popular tools that are commonly used for data analytics, machine learning and AI development.
+[Data Science Virtual Machines(DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) are a family of Azure Virtual Machine images, pre-configured with several popular tools that are commonly used for data analytics, machine learning and AI development.

-This tutorial explains how to set up a DSVM to use Pytorch 1.0.0 and fast.ai 1.0.2.
+This tutorial explains how to set up a DSVM to use Pytorch 1.x and fast.ai 1.x.

 If you are returning to work and have previously completed the steps below, please go to the [returning to work](http://course-v3.fast.ai/update_azure.html) section.